andrewjk/aspect-browser/README.md

 * Setup multiple personas with their own bookmarks, logins, history and tabs
 * Add bookmarks to the home page of each persona for quick access
 * Tabbed browsing makes it easy to keep your browsing confined to the one persona
-* Use keyboard shortcuts and search to switch between personas and tabs
+* Use keyboard shortcuts and quick find to switch between personas and tabs

 ## Download